Trump stiffed his alleged co-conspirators, whose false claims brought in $250 million

 According to the final report by the House select committee, "After raising $250 million dollars on false voter fraud claims, mostly from small-dollar donors, President Trump did not spend it on fighting an election he knew he lost."
 Trump's entire political network, including his joint fundraising committees, spent over $47 million combined from the start of 2020 through the end of 2021 on legal fees, according to a report by OpenSecrets.

-Today, that money is instead helping Trump pay his own legal bills.
-The PAC spent over $20 million in the first half of the year alone on legal fees as the president faced the first two of his four indictments.
+Today, that money raised by Trump's political operation is instead helping Trump pay his own legal bills in the criminal cases against him.
+Trump's Save America PAC spent over $20 million in the first half of the year alone on legal fees as the president faced the first two of his four indictments.

 Giuliani is not the only unindicted co-conspirator in the special counsel's election case who got stiffed by the Trump operation.

-Federal Election Commission records and testimony from the House January 6 select committee hearings reveal that none of the private sector lawyers identified -- but not indicted -- in that case got paid for their post-election work: Not Sidney Powell, Kenneth Chesebro or John Eastman.
+Federal Election Commission records and testimony from the House Jan.
+6 select committee hearings reveal that none of the private-sector lawyers identified — but not indicted — in that case got paid for their post-election work: Not Sidney Powell, Kenneth Chesebro or John Eastman.

 Chesebro, for his part, told the House committee that the work he did for the Trump team was pro bono.